Romer v. Evans: Related cases and events

 In 1993, Cincinnati, Ohio, passed Ballot Issue 3, an amendment to the city charter, which forbade the city from adopting or enforcing civil rights ordinances based on sexual orientation, the only municipality in the United States to pass such a restriction.
 The wording of Cincinnati's amendment was almost identical to that of Colorado's.
 The amendment was upheld by the Sixth Circuit Court of Appeals in 1996.
 Later, the case was remanded by the Supreme Court for further consideration in 1997 in the wake of the Romer decision.
 The Sixth Circuit upheld the amendment a second time, differentiating it from the state-level amendment on the grounds that it was a local government action of the type that Amendment 2 was designed to preempt.
 On October 13, 1998, the Supreme Court rejected an appeal, allowing the Sixth Circuit decision and the city amendment to stand.
 In 2005, Cincinnati voters overturned the amendment.

 Since Romer stood in obvious tension with the Court's earlier decision in Bowers v.
 Hardwick, it laid the groundwork for 2003's Lawrence v.
 Texas, which overturned Bowers; like the Romer case, Justices Kennedy and Scalia would author the majority and dissenting opinions in Lawrence with all nine justices voting almost the same way as in Romer (Justice O'Connor concurred, but with a different rationale).
 Romer has been narrowly cited but influential within its niche, being cited in the cases of Lawrence v.
 Texas and Hollingsworth v.
 Perry, but the case has not had a much broader impact given the Court's assertion that it was conducting neither a "normal process of judicial review" nor a "conventional inquiry".
 In the same niche, Romer was cited in the decision of Massachusetts Supreme Judicial Court case Goodridge v.
 Department of Public Health, wherein the Department's desire to deny marriage licences to same-sex couples was explicitly likened to Amendment 2's attempt to broadly restrict from seeking benefits a narrowly defined class of citizens.

 In 2007, fifteen years after the referendum on Amendment 2, the Colorado legislature amended its anti-discrimination law by forbidding discrimination based on sexual orientation and gender identity in employment.
 In 2008, Colorado further expanded its LGBT protections to include housing, public accommodation, and advertising.

-Future Chief Justice John Roberts donated time pro bono to prepare oral arguments for the plaintiffs.
-Speaking during his nomination process, a case leader, Walter A. Smith Jr., praised his work on the case, recalling, "He said, 'Let's do it.'
+Future Chief Justice John Roberts had donated time pro bono to prepare oral arguments for the plaintiffs in Romer v.
+Evans.
+Speaking in 2005 during Roberts' nomination process to the Supreme Court, a case leader, Walter A. Smith Jr., praised his work on the case, recalling, "He said, 'Let's do it.'
 And it's illustrative of his open-mindedness, his fair-mindedness.
 He did a brilliant job."